 If you’re looking for a simple dinner with flavor to die for, this is the one.
 Mexican Pot Roast.
 Perfect for a family, easy to make and a bounty of succulent, tender meat for dinner (and if there’s any left) some of the best leftovers, ever.

-You’ll know there’s spice in this Mexican Pot Roast, but it’s not over the top, so it’s super versatile.
+This is a fabulous dinner with just enough spice to make it interesting, so it’s super versatile.
 And you can control the heat by using the lesser amounts of chipotle and cayenne in the recipe or if you’re a heat seeker, pass your fave hot sauce at the table.

 There are all kinds of other potential uses for leftover Mexican Pot Roast.
-Quesadillas are always popular at our house.
-So are tostadas.
-If there’s enough, how about an enchilada filling combined with lots of melty cheese?
+Quesadillas are always popular at our house and f there’s enough, how about an enchilada filling combined with lots of melty cheese?

 If you’re inclined, a bit of this roast, leftover, freezes well, especially with some of the juices.
 Having a little Mexican Pot Roast in the freezer is like having a stash of gold when you need something fast for dinner, and you won’t be dining on leftovers for days in a row.Print

 - 3 to 4 pound chuck roast

 - 2 to 3 tablespoons olive oil